Resistor

 to generate a graph showing Total Current (A) at terminal A of DEV1 (the resistor's name) versus the Voltage (V) at the same terminal.
 The plot demonstrates a linear relationship between voltage and current, as expected.

-Using simple Ohm's law the expected current through the device at a voltage can be calculated
+Using Ohm's law the resistance through the device at a given voltage and current can be calculated.
+Taking the data point at 100V.

 This concludes the Resistor example tutorial.